kontheocharis/solid/README.md

 # Solid

-A compiler for a dependently typed programming language featuring unboxed types and staged computation.
+A compiler for a dependently typed programming language.

 The language features staged compilation with dependent types that track memory layouts and other computational information.
+As a result, data is unboxed by default.

 ## Building